leo-schick/mssql-docker/README.md

 The docker file is released under the [MIT](LICENSE) license.

-For Microsoft SQL Server, please have a look at the Microsoft [End-User Licensing Agreement](https://go.microsoft.com/fwlink/?LinkId=746388).
+For Microsoft SQL Server, please have a look at the Microsoft [End-User Licensing Agreement](https://go.microsoft.com/fwlink/?LinkId=746388) and [Microsoft SQL Server](http://www.microsoft.com/sqlserver)